-All four concentrations are fully accredited by the New England Association of Schools and Colleges (NEASC) and the Council on Education in Public Health (CEPH).
+All three concentrations are fully accredited by the New England Association of Schools and Colleges (NEASC) and the Council on Education in Public Health (CEPH).
 All programs are administered by the University of Massachusetts Amherst’s School of Public Health and Health Sciences, a member of the Association of Schools & Programs of Public Health (ASPPH).
 Our accreditation guarantees that upon graduation you are eligible to apply for Federal and State employment, U.S. Government fellowships, and to become certified in public health.

 For more information on the blended MPH degree program in Worcester, MA, please visit the University of Massachusetts Medical School website.
 If you would like to complete your MPH degree entirely online, please visit our online MPH in Public Health Practice page.